mdclegacyI0/module-three-study-guide/03-react-props.md

 ## Using the spread operator to pass props

-- What is `{...userDetails}` doing?
+- What is `{...userDetails}` doing?  it spreads the key value pairs in the userDetail object and lets us use all the details in the user component.
+It passes along all key/value pairs from `userDetails.
-- What would this look like written out?
+- What would this look like written out? <User name = {userDetails.name}, userId = {userDetails.userId} email= {userDetails.email}/> is equal to {...userDetails}

 ```jsx
 const App = () => {